apostolosxenos/WorkingWithBigData/README.md

 MapReduce Task 4, MoviesKindCounter (movies.txt)

-Instructions on how to setup Apache Hadoop 3.2.2 and HDFS in single cluster node. https://hadoop.apache.org/docs/r3.2.2/hadoop-project-dist/hadoop-common/SingleCluster.html
+Instructions on how to setup Apache Hadoop 3.2.2 and HDFS in a single cluster node. https://hadoop.apache.org/docs/r3.2.2/hadoop-project-dist/hadoop-common/SingleCluster.html